-We have already added the new technique to a variant of SFRMAT5- the free program available from Burns Digital Imaging [12] that is used as reference code for ISO 12233 standard.
-[11] contains more detail about the new calculation technique.
+We have added the new interpolated binning technique to a variant of SFRMAT5- the free program available from Burns Digital Imaging [12] that is used as reference code for ISO 12233 standard.
+[11] contains more detail, and will be kept up-to-date.